Battle of Midway: Aftermath

 On 10 June the Imperial Japanese Navy conveyed to the military liaison conference an incomplete picture of the results of the battle.
 Nagumo's detailed battle report was submitted to the high command on 15 June.
 It was intended only for the highest echelons in the Japanese Navy and government and was guarded closely throughout the war.
 In it, one of the more striking revelations is the comment on Mobile Force Commander Nagumo's estimates: "The enemy is not aware of our plans (we were not discovered until early in the morning of the 5th at the earliest)."
 In reality, the whole operation had been compromised from the beginning by American code-breaking efforts.

 The Japanese public and much of the military command structure were kept in the dark about the extent of the defeat: Japanese news announced a great victory.
 Only Emperor Hirohito and the highest Navy command staff were accurately informed of the carrier and personnel losses.
 Consequently, even the Imperial Japanese Army continued to believe, for at least a short time, that the fleet was in good condition.

 On the return of the Japanese fleet to Hashirajima on 14 June the wounded were immediately transferred to naval hospitals; most were classified as "secret patients", placed in isolation wards and quarantined from other patients and their own families to keep this major defeat secret.
-The remaining officers and men were quickly dispersed to other units of the fleet and, without being allowed to see family or friends, were shipped to units in the South Pacific, where the majority died in battle.
+The remaining officers and men were quickly dispersed to other units of the fleet and, facing similar bans from visiting family or friends, were shipped to units in the South Pacific, where the majority died in battle.
 None of the flag officers or staff of the Combined Fleet were penalized, and Nagumo was later placed in command of the rebuilt carrier force.
-A possible reason Nagumo was not relieved of command was that he reported two American carriers had been sunk; not one actually sunk.
+A possible reason Nagumo was not relieved of command was that he reported two American carriers had been sunk; not that only one sank.